icemiliang/lscm/README.md

 In the root directory, run:
 ```
-$ make clean
+$ make clean && make
-$ make
 ```

-The program requires Eigen for solving a linear system.
+The program requires Eigen 3 for solving linear systems.
 Edit config.mk to change its directory.

 ## Usage
 ```
 ./subdiv input.obj output.obj [output.ply]
 ```
 The last argument is an additional output in ply format.
 MeshLab cannot load vertex normal from obj but can from ply, at least on my computer (Ubuntu 16.04 + MeshLab v1.3.2_64bit).
+You can ask for a ply output if needed.

+LSCM requires two fixed vertices.
+Search in human.obj for "fix" and you will find two such fixed vertices having an additional trait "fix" after xyz coordinates.
+You can specify your own fixed vertices in the same way.

 ## References
 Gu, Xianfeng David.
 Computational conformal geometry.
 Edited by Shing-Tung Yau.
 Somerville, Mass, USA: International Press, 2008.